-- 6. Late papers will be penalized. - 7.
-Violations of academic integrity, like plagiarism and failure to cite sources, can and will lead to failing grades.
+- 7. Violations of academic integrity, like plagiarism and failure to cite sources, can and will lead to failing grades.
 Remember to acknowledge any assistance you have had on your paper, including assistance from the Writing Center. - 8.
 See the First Paper Assignment for some general guidelines for writing a philosophy paper.
 Links to excellent advice for writing philosophy papers are also available on the course website.